TailBlazor/Tabs/README.md

 ### 4. Additional Styles

-On top of being able to use `TitleContent`, you can also specify `ActiveClass` and default `class` to show which tab is active and not.
-When the tab is active, the `class` parameter is completely replaced by the `ActiveClass` you giving you more control over just adding styles.
+On top of being able to use `TitleContent`, you can also specify `ActiveClass` and default `Class` to show which tab is active and not.
+When the tab is active, the `Class` parameter is completely replaced by the `ActiveClass` you giving you more control over just adding styles.

 ```
 <TailBlazorTabs class="my-10 border-b border-grey-600 flex space-x-8">